 "Captain Danny and Kai were awesome!
 Super friendly and made the whole trip enjoyable.
 We caught some great fish and had a blast.
-Would definitely book another trip with them—highly recommend!" - Gabrielle
+Would definitely book another trip with themâhighly recommend!" - Gabrielle "What an awesome day on the waterâthank you, guys!
+The fish was fresh and absolutely delicious!" - Chris

 March 19, 2025

-What an awesome day on the water—thank you, guys!
+What an awesome day on the waterâthank you, guys!
 The fish was fresh and absolutely delicious!

 March 9, 2025